 \subsection{Comparing Risk Stratification Abilities}

 We present two comparative analyses of the four models.
-First, we evaluated them using the published distributions (if applicable) and covariates but re-estimated parameters based on ENROLL-HD.
-Second, we applied them with the original published parameters.
-The first comparison assessed the generalizability of the models' structure to new data and the second gauged their performance with the original estimates based on other studies.
+First, we applied each model with the original published parameters (external validation).
+Second, we evaluated each using the published distributions (if applicable) and covariates but updated parameters based on ENROLL-HD (model updating).
+The first comparison gauged the models' transportability to new HD studies, and the second assessed whether tailoring coefficients to new data but retaining the original structure could further improve performance.
+In each of the following subsections, we begin by discussing cross-validation with the updated models and end by comparing them to the originals.
+Ultimately, we found that all models performed similarly with original or updated coefficients.